Noskathon-Lite/Rocket/backend/README.md

 serializers.py: Serializes data for API communication. views.py: Implements logic for license plate recognition, user authentication, and parking lot operations. recognition_service.py: Contains functions for preprocessing images and integrating with YOLOv5 for recognition.

+Contribution
+Team-members cancontribute!

+License
+This project is licensed under the MIT License.
+See the LICENSE file for details.